Prudhvinik1/AggressiveNet/README.md

 ### How to run

+#### ConvLSTM model
 - To run ConvLSTM model on the datasets, run the file run.py in ConvLSTM folder.
 You can select and change your desired architectures and training parameters in run.py file.
+#### LSTM and Bidirectional LSTM model
 - To run LSTM model on the datasets, run the file crime_vgg16_lstm_hi_dim_train.py in LSTM/demo folder.
 This will run VGG+VGGLSTM model on ucfcrimes dataset.
 - To run BidirectionalLSTM model on the datasets, run the file crime_vgg16_bilstm_hi_dim_train.py in LSTM/demo folder.
 This will run VGG+VGGBiLSTM model on ucfcrimes dataset.
 - To run LSTM model on the datasets with resnet, run the file crime_resnet50_lstm_hi_dim_train in LSTM/demo folder.
 This will run Resnet50+LSTM model on ucfcrimes dataset.
+#### Object detection
+- To run handgun object_detection ipynb file, follow the cell-by-cell instructions and run the ipynb file after setting up data as mentioned in the notebook.
+It is preferable to run it on Google Colab.